fireship-io/fireship.io/content/courses/angular/_index.md

 ## 🍱 What will I build?

-The **Angular Firebase PWA Course** will teach you how to build a complex progressive web app with Angular 12 (ivy), Material Design, and Firebase.
+The **Angular Firebase PWA Course** will teach you how to build a complex progressive Web App with Angular 12 (ivy), Material Design, and Firebase.
 It starts from absolute basics and eventually culminates with the deployment of a server-rendered PWA on Google Cloud Run.

-You will build a full-stack [Kanban (看板)](https://en.wikipedia.org/wiki/Kanban) storyboard app inspired by Trello.
+You will build a Full-Stack [Kanban (看板)](https://en.wikipedia.org/wiki/Kanban) storyboard app inspired by Trello.
 Authenticated users can create, sort, update, and delete boards with all interaction persisted in Firestore.

 <div>
 <a href="https://firestarter.fireship.io" class="btn btn-orange">Firestarter Live Demo</a>